 I’m something of a sucker for Kickstarter.
-Wasteland 2, Star Command, The Banner Saga, Broken Age and Massive Chalice are a few of the projects to which I’ve “pledged” and can’t wait to get my grubby little mitts on in the coming months.
-Most of these games require only a $10 to $20 commitment to get in on the fun.
+Wasteland 2, Star Command, The Banner Saga, Broken Age and Massive Chalice are a few of the projects to which I’ve pledged and can’t wait to get my grubby little mitts on in the coming months.
+A lot of these games have a low barrier to entry with only a $10 to $20 commitment to get in on the fun.
 Last August though, I saw a headline that an upstart Android-based console was trying to make a go of it the Kickstarter route.
 I did an honest-to-goodness double take.
-A console?
+A console, really?
 Tiny and square, cheap and built with mobile phone innards, the Ouya was interesting to say the least.
 Exciting even.
 And so, on the very last day, I kicked in my $99 and waited.

 The Ouya officially released into the wild on June 25th.
 I booted it up as planned and was presented with a much welcomed update screen.
 As you wait for the orange progress bar to fill from left to right, the system provides various humorous explanations for the delay.
 “Rearranging deckchairs,” “Herding cats,” “Stretching analogies” and the delightfully frank “To be honest, just downloading a firmware update” are among my favorites.
 I was happy to see that the update had in fact markedly improved the experience.
 That’s a trend Ouya has continued, providing a steady stream of tweaks and nudges to the system that have for the most part succeeded admirably in addressing problem areas, be it an inch at a time.

-Of course the first thing you notice when you play a game on any system for the first time is the controller and on Ouya it’s a truly mixed bag.
+Of course the first thing you notice when you play a game on any system for the first time is the controller, and Ouya’s is a truly mixed bag.
 Like I said, it feels great.
 It rests comfortably in your hand and the mild “brushed metal” feel strikes just the right note, keeping it cool in your hand even after extended play sessions.
 The d-pad is serviceable enough to not be noticed really as is the touch pad, while the bumpers and pressure sensitive triggers have a nice shape and feel to them (the latter earning especially high marks) and the click function on the thumb sticks might just be the best in the business.
-It’s tough to say then, about a controller that rather surprisingly gets so much right, but ultimately it might be the achilles heel of the system.
+It’s tough to say then – about a controller that rather surprisingly gets so much right – but ultimately it might be the achilles heel of the system.
 Noticeable latency crops up in games requiring greater input fidelity and sporadic bouts of serious input lag can occasionally bring a play session to its knees.
 The thumbsticks don’t offer the required precision and lack the concave thumb rests that have emerged as the gold standard.
-The face buttons don’t feel great and are all too often stuck and rendered useless behind the two removable face plates as a result of an especially befuddling choice to load the batteries through the front.
+The face buttons don’t feel great and are all too often stuck and rendered useless behind the two removable face plates.
+A result of the especially befuddling design choice to load the batteries through the front.
 All told, the Ouya controller might just drive away many of its founding players.
-The bar has simply been set too high this past generation and it’s likely to be raised quite a bit further in the coming months with the Xbox One and PS4 controllers looking to be game changers both figuratively and literally.
+The bar has simply been set too high this past generation and is likely to be raised even further in the coming months with the release of the Xbox One and PS4.
 It should be mentioned though, that both Xbox 360 and PS3 controllers are usable on Ouya.
 Partial to the Xbox controller as I am, this is a great solution at times.
-Issues arise when using the Ouya and Xbox controllers together though and, although there are apparently fixes for this, they don’t seem to be easily understood or accomplished by the layman.
+Issues arise when using the Ouya and Xbox controllers together however, and although there are apparently fixes for this, they don’t seem to be easily understood or accomplished by the layman.

 So, the state of the Ouya; a fledgling independent Android console many are already declaring dead on arrival.
 Where does it go from here?
 Some are of the opinion that the Ouya needs more XBLA and PSN style games.
 I can’t agree really.
 I don’t think many people went out and dropped $100 on this tiny underpowered box to play $15 or $20 games they can already play elsewhere.
-I think the strength of the system lies in the $1-$5 mobile ports that folks have always wanted to or would otherwise enjoy on their big screen with a controller in their hand.
+I think the strength of the system lies in the $1-$5 mobile ports that some folks have always wanted to or would otherwise enjoy on their big screen with a controller in their hand.
 Maybe I’m wrong though.
 We’ll see where it goes.
-Whatever their course, Ouya is undeniably suffering from consumer uncertainty in part because of those DOA declarations.
+Whatever their course, Ouya is undeniably suffering from consumer uncertainty in part because of the many “dead on arrival” headlines.
 A lot of gamers will be understandably hesitant to spend money on a system they’re not confident will be viable a year or two from now.
 Ouya needs to make some bold moves.
-Their recent show of good faith in gifting $13.37 (It spells “leet” which is slang for “elite” in some online gaming circles) to any Kickstarter backer who wished to claim it as an apology for any of the early issues that might have plagued them, was a great move to get people playing and also the right thing to do.
+Their recent show of good faith in offering $13.37 (it spells “leet” which is slang for “elite” in some online gaming circles) as an apology for any of the early issues that might have plagued them, was a great move to get people playing – and also the right thing to do.
 An even bolder move would be to send a free updated version of the controller to the backers and offer it to anyone else at a steep discount for a limited time.
-I don’t know if they can afford to do that, but it also seems possible they can’t afford not to.
+I don’t know if they can afford to do that at all, but it also seems possible they can’t afford not to.

 I like my Ouya.
 I’m thoroughly enjoying games like Ice Rage, Shadowgun and Nimble Quest and I’m looking forward to exclusives like Soul Fjord.
-As much as I’d like to see it thrive though (and as much as I’d like to have some people to play with once they get multiplayer sorted), if you’re on the fence I can’t in good conscience recommend purchasing the system in its current state.
+As much as I’d love to see it thrive though, if you’re on the fence I can’t in good conscience recommend purchasing the system in its current state.
 It’s just not there yet.
 There’s good fun to be had sure, but unless the underdog spirit inspires you or you’re in it for the emulators, as it stands the Ouya has heaps of promise, but not enough in practice just quite yet.

 What I like:

 Bite sized games on my big screen and titles once shoe-horned onto touch controls now back on a controller.
-You can listen to our podcast through the TuneIn app!
+You can listen to our podcast on your Ouya through the available TuneIn app!

 What I’d fix:

 There’s a lot to address.
-Updates to add multiplayer, friends lists and achievements.
+Updates to add multiplayer, friends lists and achievements are a must.
 The controller needs serious attention.
 One easy fix: add up front pricing information to each game’s marketplace download page.

-Make sure the front right face plate is on especially snug and consider just taking it off if it’s giving you repeated trouble.
-Also make sure those fabric tabs are underneath the batteries if you want to get them back out again.
+Make sure the front right face plate on the controller is on especially snug, and consider just taking it off if it’s giving you repeated trouble.
+Also make sure those fabric tabs are underneath the batteries if you ever want to get them back out again.